abweiner18/Atom_Preview/welcome.rst

 Welcome
 ===================
+This short guide is for technical writing students and others who have little or no experience writing in a text editor.

+Atom is a free, open source text editor developed by GitHub.
+For Mac users, Atom may be a good alternative to Notepad ++.

 Anyone new to reading and writing computer programming source code should use a text editor with beginner-friendly features.
 The essential features for beginners are syntax highlighting and live preview.